Savanna LaFontaine-Greywind Murdered, Body Found In North Dakota River

 The disappearance of Savanna LaFontaine-Greywind has been highly publicized.
 She went missing from her apartment on August 19.
 Everything was still intact, including her car being in the parking lot.
-LaFontaine-Greywind was eight months pregnant and her family believed that she didn’t just wander off.
+LaFontaine-Greywind was eight months pregnant, and her family believed that she didn’t just wander off.
 Over the course of the last nine days, police in North Dakota have been looking for the young woman and following all of the leads they could.

 Just a few days after Savanna LaFontaine-Greywind disappeared, a newborn baby was discovered in an upstairs apartment in the same building where she vanished.
 Police arrested the neighbors and charged them with conspiracy to commit kidnapping.
 It is being said that everything the male and female neighbors told police indicated the little baby girl was the daughter of LaFontaine-Greywind.

 There had been hopes that the woman would be found in the coming days alive, but that is no longer the case.
 According to People, Savanna LaFontaine-Greywind was discovered by kayakers wrapped in plastic and hung from a log in a North Dakota river.
-Speculation is that police are looking into a nearby farm as the place where the murder may have taken place.
+Police are reportedly looking into a nearby farm as the place where the murder may have taken place.
 As of right now, the only thing confirmed was that Savanna was found dead.

 Please RT.
 Progress on the Savanna Lafontaine-Greywind Missing Person Case. #FindSavanna pic.twitter.com/9wl7C8YxEP